 Implementation of direct payments

 The CAP reform agreed in 2003 has been gradually implemented since 2005.
 In just three years, 85% of the support has been decoupled, marking a major shift of EU agricultural policy.
-By 2013, once the full implementation of the 'Health Check', agreed in 2008, will be accomplished, that share will increase to at least 92%.
+In 2013, with the full implementation of the 'Health Check', agreed in 2008, that share has increased to 92%.

 >> Overview implementation of direct payments in the Member States: